ajparra/iRotAvg/ral/README.md

 Author: [Alvaro Parra](http://alvaroparra.com)

-Implementation of rotation averaging algorithms.
-This implementation allows to fix an arbitrary number of rotations.
+Implementation of rotation averaging algorithms for [IRA](https://github.com/ajparra/IRA/).
+This implementations allow to fix an arbitrary number of rotations.
 Instead of conventionally fixing one rotation only (usually the first rotation as the identity), fixing multiple rotations allows to:
 - Incorporate known absolute rotations to rotation averaging.
 - Efficiently combine multiple rotations averaging problems, e.g., addressing a (large) problem by incrementally optimising over the relative rotations or by chunks.